neelsmith/GreekSyntax.jl/docs/src/read.md

 root = pwd() |> dirname |> dirname
 ```

-# Reading an annotated text from a delimited file
+# Reading an annotated text from a delimited-text source

 The `readdelimited` function takes a Vector of delimited-text strings and parses them into annotations on sentences, verbal expressions, and individual tokens.